modmore/docs/en/01_Commerce/v1/75_Developer/03_Products/Pricing.md

 If you have a `comProduct` instance loaded, and want to get the price from that, there are a few methods at your disposal with the word price (or pricing) in it:

 - `$product->getPrice() : \modmore\Commerce\Product\Price` - this is the old method of getting a price back for a product.
 Note that this `\modmore\Commerce\Product\Price` object is **not** an implementation of `\modmore\Commerce\Pricing\Interfaces\PriceInterface` (which would be the `\modmore\Commerce\Pricing\Price` class).
 This method primarily serves to turn the `price` field on the product into something that resembles a price with a currency, but that implementation turns out to have been a bit short-sighted, and has been deprecated.
 Unfortunately as the `Product\Price` and `Pricing\PriceInterface` are not compatible and we have been encouraging people to override getPrice in custom products, we have to keep them both around for a little while.
-- `$product->getRetailPrice(comCurrency $currency) : PriceInterface` is the new method (since 1.0) of getting the standard retail/regular price for a product.
-Internally, this currently calls `$product->getPrice()` to preserve backwards compatibility with custom product types, and then it transforms the `Product\Price` into a `Pricing\Price` which can be used with price types and PricingInterface implementations.
-As mentioned in the definitions, the regular aka retail price is a standard price before any price types are evaluated.
-- `$product->getPricing(comCurrency $currency) : ProductPricing` this returns a `ProductPricing` instance (which implements both `PricingInterface` and `ItemPricingInterface`) with all pricing information for the product in the provided currency, including the retail price and the various price types that are configured on the product.
+- `$product->getPricing(comCurrency $currency) : ProductPricing` this always returns a `ProductPricing` instance (which implements both `PricingInterface` and `ItemPricingInterface`) with all pricing information for the product in the provided currency, including the retail price and the various price types that are configured on the product.

-So typically you'll want either `$product->getRetailPrice(comCurrency $currency)` to get the standard product price, or to get the full pricing information you'll call `$product->getPricing(comCurrency $currency)` instead.
+So typically you'll get the full pricing information with `$product->getPricing(comCurrency $currency)`, and interact with that to get the standard or alternative prices.

 The current currency object is available on all `comSimpleObject` instances through `$object->getCurrency()`, through `$commerce->currency`, or `$commerce->getCurrency($threeLetterAlphaCode)`.